heremaps/xyz-documentation/docs/cli/cli.md

 YOUR_TOKEN_NR_2 PERMANENT 1534516620 xyz-hub=readFeatures
 ```

 #### Get more information about your spaces

 !!!
-Note "Your account needs access to the XYZ Pro Services."
+Note "To use this feature, your account needs access to the XYZ Pro Services."
 [Learn more about XYZ Pro features here](../xyz_pro).

 You can use the `config` command to get and update information about your spaces.